discretlib/doc/content/learn/datamodel/mutation.md

         }
 }
 ```
-You will notice that for technical reasons, the JSON field order is not guaranted ot be the same as the aliases order in query.
+You will notice that for technical reasons, the JSON field order is not guaranteed ot be the same as the aliases order in query.

 # Nesting mutation